microsoft/WhatTheHack/999-SAPonAzure/Student/01-SAP-Auto-Deployment.md

 Step 1: Identify your Group number XX (which will be used later for configurations).

 Step 2: Open Azure Portal, Powershell Window.
-Run the following command to create Service Principle and save the Password to Notepad
+Run the following command to create Service Principle and save the Password to Notepad.
 ```
 $sp = New-AzADServicePrincipal -DisplayName AutoSAPDeployAdminXX
 $Ptr = [System.Runtime.InteropServices.Marshal]::SecureStringToCoTaskMemUnicode($sp.Secret)